Frequently Asked Questions

 - Please do not sit or stand on platforms or lean on cases.

-- Please turn off cell phones when entering the museum as a courtesy to other visitors.
+- Please mute your cell phones or other mobile devices when entering the museum as a courtesy to other visitors.

 - Umbrellas, tripods, packages and bags exceeding 13" x 17" cannot be taken into the galleries; they must be left in the coat check room.